2013 Toyota Corolla Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-While the 2013 Toyota Corolla is a good commuter car, reviewers still think shoppers can do a lot better than the 2013 Corolla.
-Its engine is weak, its transmissions are outdated and its fuel economy ratings can’t match competing models that average up to 40 mpg on the highway.
+While the 2013 Toyota Corolla is a good commuter car, reviewers still think shoppers can do a lot better.
+They say its engine is weak, its transmissions are outdated and its fuel economy ratings can’t match those of competing models, which can average up to 40 mpg on the highway.

 - "There's not much to dislike here, but there's little to get excited about either.
 Most of its rivals offer comparable fuel economy, greater refinement, and a more engaging driving experience all at prices that are comparable to or only slightly more expensive than this Toyota." -- Consumer Guide (2012)

 - "With other compact cars gunning for the 40-mpg highway mark, the Corolla remains behind the pack." -- Motor Trend (2011)

 The 2013 Toyota Corolla has a 132-horsepower, 1.8-liter four-cylinder engine.
 It comes standard with a five-speed manual transmission, and a four-speed automatic is optional.
 According to the EPA, the Corolla averages 27/34 mpg city/highway with the manual transmission and 26/34 mpg with the automatic.
 While these fuel economy ratings aren’t bad, they pale in comparison with the 40 mpg highway ratings that many competitors average.

 The automotive press agrees that the Corolla is significantly underpowered, and struggles with passing, merging and climbing hills.
 One reviewer adds that the automatic transmission is dated because most competitors have transmissions with five or six gears.
 Generally, manual transmissions make small cars more fun to drive, but test drivers say that’s not the case with the Corolla.
 A few test drivers aren’t so harsh, and think the Toyota Corolla has adequate power for commuting.